If you think you would like to give rambling a try you have come to the right place!

 Try to walk at the pace set by the Leader so that everyone stays together keeping other walkers in sight, both in front and behind.
 Walks are planned to be comfortable for the average walker but if you find the pace too fast then let the leader or back marker know in good time so that something can be done about it.
 With larger groups we appoint a back marker so you won't be left behind.

 Try not to disturb farm animals by approaching then unnecessarily.
-Also please remember to close all gates
+Also please remember to leave all gates as you find them.

 In pubs - remember to remove or cover muddy boots.
 Carrier bags may not be elegant but they work.
 Most publicans object strongly to walkers eating their own food anywhere on the premises so we find somewhere nearby to do that.
 As a rule more people take a picnic than eat in the pub but most have drink after eating.